STJRush/handycode/ALT1 Websites and Firebase/Firebase/README.md

     Tips:

     - In thonny make sure you've imported the package python-firebase and installed it.
 NOT I REPEAT NOT one called firebase.
 It's python-firebase.
+    - If you get an async error, you need to watch the video below which has instructions on how to fix it
+    - If you're other errors on your Raspberry Pi try running sudo apt-get update and sudo apt-get upgrade on you Pi's terminal.